jtraut/pub-sub-crawl/README.md

-# C_MQ: Multi-threaded Async Messaging in C
+# pub-sub-crawl: Multi-threaded Async Messaging in C

 A small, hand-built simulation of an embedded radio process: producer threads generate events, a bounded thread-safe queue moves them between threads, and